 Take a look at what's new this month on Passport:

 After confirmation of your membership, you will be asked to sign in to WFYI Passport with a Google account, Facebook account, or a PBS account.
 Once inside the library, look for the blue compass next to WFYI Passport videos.

 - What is WFYI Passport?
 WFYI Passport is a member benefit which provides WFYI donors extended on-demand access to a rich library of quality public television programming.

-- What kind of content can people find on WFYI Passport?
-WFYI Passport includes several hundred hours of programming, representing drama, science, history, natural history and the arts.
-The WFYI Passport library will continue to grow with added content.
+- What can people find on WFYI Passport?
+WFYI Passport includes hundreds of hours of shows, including drama, science, history, natural history and the arts.
+New episodes and series make their way to the WFYI Passport library each week.

 - How can viewers find content that’s available on WFYI Passport?
 WFYI donors must first activate their account for access (see above).
 Once you're in the library, look for videos with the compass icon .
 Those videos are only available to users who are registered for WFYI Passport.

 - Who qualifies for WFYI Passport?
 WFYI Passport is a member benefit for WFYI donors with a contribution of at least $5/month (or $60/year).
 It cannot be purchased separately.

 - Is WFYI Passport a service or subscription that people can purchase?
 No. It is not a subscription service and cannot be purchased separately.

 - Does WFYI Passport mean there will be no more free streaming on PBS.org or on WFYI.org?
 PBS and WFYI content will continue to be available for free at pbs.org, wfyi.org and other digital platforms.
 Certain content, including news and public affairs programs such as Frontline, PBS NewsHour, Independent Lens and POV, will always be accessible to everyone.